 You’ve got a logo, branding, and marketing all figured out.
 You know how to find your target audience and show them why they need your idea.
 The business aspects of your idea are firm.
 That means you understand cost, you’ve looked at product vendors, you have manufacturing timetables, you can predict what issues might come up that are out of your hands.
 Packaging and shipping are not problems because you’ve got the materials and the plan for that, too.

-Taking Your First Steps Toward Starting a Business
+Taking Your First Steps Towards Starting a Business

 Discuss with your family